ApacheThriftHelicopter/cloudwego-api-gateway/README.md

 ## Basic Features
 - Generic Call with Kitex
-- Service Registry and Discovery with Nacos
+- Service Registry and Discovery with etcd
 - Load Balancing with Kitex
 - Service Mapping